QuixoteSystems/cardano-leader-slot/README.md

 # Cardano Leader Slot
 Scheduled Block Checker for Cardano Stakepool Operators.
+*Warning: At the moment these scriptis are just working for the currents epochs.*

 Lightweight and Portable Scheduled Blocks Checker for Next, Current and Previous Epochs.
 No cardano-node required, data is taken from blockfrost.io and armada-alliance.com